ICPC Strengthens Collaboration to Prevent the Sexual Exploitation of Minors at TACMES Day 2025

 Ann Champoux as keynote speaker

-On October 30 and 31, 2025, Ann Champoux, Executive Director of the International Centre for the Prevention of Crime (ICPC), took part in the First International Congress on Reintegration and Prevention in Juvenile Criminal Justice, held at the Fox Centre in San Francisco del Rincón, Guanajuato, Mexico.
+On October 30 and 31, 2025, Ann Champoux, Director General of the International Centre for the Prevention of Crime (ICPC), took part in the First International Congress on Reintegration and Prevention in Juvenile Criminal Justice, held at the Fox Centre in San Francisco del Rincón, Guanajuato, Mexico.

 This mission marked Ms. Champoux’s first visit to Mexico as Executive Director of the ICPC.
 She was accompanied by Mr. Oscar Figueroa, Strategic Consultant for Latin America, who regularly represents the ICPC at various events and conferences across the region.